YJkil/CD_Project/README.md

   + #### This script includes code for subsetting and clustering E13.5 otic-associated cells.

 + ### **3_hdWGCNA.R**
-  + #### This script includes code for co-expression network analysis, module eigengenes and connectivity and visualization using hdWGCNA.
+  + #### This script includes code for co-expression network analysis, module eigengenes and connectivity, and visualization using hdWGCNA.

 + ### **4_Foxg1_Gata3_Network.R**
   + #### This script includes code for correlation analysis of Foxg1 and Gata3, network analysis using modules from the previous hdWGCNA, and visualization.